eishan05/dizbot/README.md

 A command line tool to seemlessly build discord bots in python

 ## How to install (temporary)
-1. Clone this repo
-2. Create a virtual python environment (optional but recommended)
-3. Run `pip install --editable .`
+Run `pip install dizbot`

+Note: Requires python version 3 or more

 ## How to use